 Since 2009, Kinross has maintained an independent review process for all of its tailings facilities.
-The review process includes on-site visits once every three years, as well as a review of new construction or new expansions at the design stage.
+The review process includes annual on-site visits, as well as a review of new construction or new expansions at the design stage.
 The review is conducted by an independent expert.
 Given the risk profile at Paracatu, on-site independent reviews are conducted on an annual basis.